 Taxi rides depending on how long the journey is can be anything from $1 to 25%

-Taxi drivers in Italy do appreciate a tip, it’s usually expected that the fare and the tip is agreed before the journey starts.
+Taxi drivers in Italy do appreciate a tip, it’s usually expected that the fare and the tip are agreed before the journey starts.

-In hotels, a few euros to the hotel porter and concierge is good practise.
+In hotels, a few euros to the hotel porter and concierge is good practice.

 The Gourmet Society team loves to travel.
 It’s difficult to know every country’s customs so they put together this guide to ensure you can avoid awkward situations when it comes to tipping!